-We dive deep into talking about building trust with yourself when it comes to food.
-And this is a topic that I find so timely because a lot of you either have been in the place or had the experience of not feeling like you trust yourself around food.
-I've had that experience of feeling like I couldn't maintain control around certain foods.
-And here I am years later feeling very much in control very much having a trust that I built with myself.
-In this episode, Jaime talks a lot about building trust with yourself and what that can look like, and how if you don't feel like you have trust with yourself now, what are some of those first steps that you can start taking to rebuild that trust with yourself?
+In this episode, Jaime and I dive deep into talking about building trust with yourself when it comes to food.
+This is a topic that I find so timely, because a lot of you might feel like you can't trust yourself around food.
+I've also had that experience, feeling like I couldn't maintain control around certain foods.
+And here I am, years later, feeling very much in control with food and the trust I've built with myself!
+Jamie talks a lot about what building trust with yourself looks like, and what some of the first steps are.
+If this topic interests you, please take a listen!

 Find show notes at bicepsafterbabies.com/129

 Follow me on Instagram!

 You're listening to Biceps after Babies radio episode number 129

 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer, wife, and mom of four.
 Each week, my guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.